 Rituals are Emotionally Enriching.
 It is Never too Late to Start a Ritual.

 Some children may resist being involved in such rituals.
 But if rituals or ceremonies are presented in a non-controlling manner, and you manage your expectations, all family members will “get on board” much more readily than you thought.
-I have worked with many families that want to start building closer family time, and sometimes the rituals start with just one person, but if that person feels it is important and keeps trying sooner or later the event can become a routine that the whole family looks forward to attending.
+I have worked with many families that want to start building closer family time, and sometimes the rituals begin with just one person, but if that person feels it is essential and keeps trying sooner or later, the event can become a routine that the whole family looks forward to attending.

 Rituals are Good for Families.

 - They create a climate of support and security.

 - They create a sense of family togetherness.